-MONTGOMERY – Governor Kay Ivey on Thursday issued her seventeenth supplemental emergency proclamation containing an amended Safer at Home Order that includes a statewide mask requirement.
+MONTGOMERY – Governor Kay Ivey on Wednesday issued her eighteenth supplemental emergency proclamation containing an amended Safer at Home Order that includes a statewide mask requirement.
 Individuals will be required to wear a mask or other facial covering when in public and in close contact with other people, as described in the order.
-This amended order extends until Friday, October 2, 2020 at 5:00 p.m.
+This amended order extends until Sunday, November 8, 2020 at 5:00 p.m.

 Extended Safer at Home Order (Spanish Version)